More physical. More competitive.

 To ensure that each student-athlete reaches their goals, the Athletic Department is committed to the academic and financial requirements of our athletic programs by exercising well-founded institutional control.

-VFMC competes in football, baseball, lacrosse, soccer, volleyball (women), cross-country (men and women), basketball (men and women), wrestling, and softball (women).
+VFMC competes in football, baseball, soccer, volleyball (women), cross-country (men and women), and basketball (men and women).

 College Athletics Inquiry